codeguy/php-the-right-way/_posts/10-01-01-Caching.md

 # Caching

-PHP applications on their own are relatively slow, but thankfully there's various (easy) ways to speed things up by using caching on various levels.
+PHP is pretty quick by itself, but bottlenecks can arise when you make remote connections, load files, etc.
+Thankfully, there are various tools available to speed up certain parts of your application, or reduce the number of times these various time consuming tasks need to run.